PigeonSec/magpie/README.md

 ## Overview

 Magpie is a high-performance blocklist aggregator that fetches, validates, and combines domain blocklists from multiple sources.
-Built in pure Go with zero external dependencies, it's optimized for speed and reliability.
+Built in pure Go with minimal dependencies (color output and progress bars), it's optimized for speed and reliability.

 **Key Features:**
 - 🚀 **Parallel fetching** with 6 DNS resolvers (bypasses Pi-hole)